karimelassali/grill_fried_chicken_officiel/README.md

-# Spicy Town - Restaurant Landing Page
+# Spicy Town CSG - Restaurant Landing Page

-A modern, spicy-themed landing page for Spicy Town restaurant built with Astro and React.
+A modern, spicy-themed landing page for Spicy Town CSG restaurant built with Astro and React.

 ## 🌶️ About

-Spicy Town is a halal-certified fast food restaurant specializing in spicy burgers and grilled specialties.
+Spicy Town CSG is a halal-certified fast food restaurant specializing in spicy burgers and grilled specialties.
 This landing page showcases our upcoming opening with a countdown timer, contact information, and social media links.

 ## 🚀 Project Structure